overington/cv/template/cover_letter/example-coverletter.md

 <!-- # SELF INTRODUCTION -->
 <!-- The “Intro” Paragraph – Grab the reader’s attention.
 Introduce yourself, & state why you’re a good fit.  -->
 I am a graduating physics student in my third and final year at Queen Mary University of London.
-My major focus has been in theoretical and mathematical modules, and my final dissertation subject has been exploring new and novel methods of calculating scattering amplitudes.
-I am currently pursuing a masters course (Msc Artificial Intelligence / Msc Machine Learning) to commence in September 2020, as this is the area in which I am pursuing in my career.
+My major focus has been on theoretical and mathematical modules, and my final dissertation subject is on exploring new and novel methods of calculating scattering amplitudes.
+I am currently applying for a Masters Course (MSc Artificial Intelligence / MSc Machine Learning) to commence in September 2020, as this is the area in which I would like to specialise for my career.

 I have a diverse history of experience with a background in art where I have been part of many creative collaborations, exhibitions and projects.
 I have been a freelance web developer; leading creative front-end and graphic design projects.
-Most recently, over the past two summer breaks of my physics undergrad, I have undertaken two internships: one in software development for a fin-tech startup, and the other, as part of the SEPNet program, in machine learning and artificial intelligence at a space engineering company.
+Most recently, over the past two summer breaks of my physics undergrad, I have been selected for two internships: one in software development for a fin-tech startup, and the other, as part of the SEPNet program, in machine learning and artificial intelligence at a space engineering company.

 @import "parts/base.md"